- Lili Abbott

 - Jami SavilleXJami Saville

 Jami Saville is a Southern California native who was born and raised in Hermosa Beach.
 Raised by two Deaf parents, Jami learned how to sign before she could speak!
 She graduated from the University of Arizona with a bachelor’s degree in Education.
 A beach girl at heart, she returned to California to get her teaching credential and Masters in Education from UCLA.
-Jami began her teaching career in South Los Angeles and taught kindergarten for three years.
-In 2006, she found herself traveling to San Diego to visit friends so often that she decided to just move on down!
-Before coming to the High Tech High organization, Jami taught kindergarten and 2nd grade in the San Diego Unified School District.
-In 2011, she was one of the founding teachers at High Tech Elementary Chula Vista.
-It was an amazing experience to open a school, collaborate with such positive teachers and build exceptional relationships with students and their families.
-Because of this rich and meaningful experience, Jami decided to join the team that opened High Tech Elementary in Point Loma.
-It has been an amazing journey so far!
+Jami began her career as an educator in South Los Angeles as a kindergarten teacher.

-When she is not teaching and learning with her students, Jami enjoys spending quality time with her husband, Eric and two boys, Evan and Levi.
+When Jami is not teaching and learning with her students, she enjoys being a busy mom to her two boys, Evan and Levi.
+Jami's happy places are Target, the beach and Starbucks. ;-)

 - Janice SwaisgoodX